 Theorem 4.
-If J(K)+C(K) is perturbed by an infinitesimally small function, then the cardinally of the optimal controller of the perturbed regularized SODC problem changes by 1 at each breakpoint.
+If J(K) is replaced by its arbitrarily close generic polynomial approximate p(K), then the cardinality of the optimal controller of the perturbed regularized SODC problem changes by 1 at each breakpoint.

 Proof.
-This is an immediate consequence of Theorem 3 and Lemma 4. \Box
+This is an immediate consequence of Theorem 3 and Lemma 4.